CAVEconnectome/CAVEclient/docs/tutorials/materialization.md

 ```

 If you want to do a live query instead of a materialized query, the
-filtering remains identifical but we use the `live_query` function
+filtering remains identical but we use the `live_query` function
 instead.
 The one required argument for `live_query` is the timestamp.

 ```python